Mercedes-Benz EQA

 The Mercedes-Benz EQA is a battery electric subcompact luxury crossover SUV (C-segment) produced by German luxury vehicle brand Mercedes-Benz since February 2021.
-It is part of the EQ family, a range vehicles expanded by 10 models in 2022.
+It is part of the EQ family, a range of vehicles expanded by 10 models in 2022.
 The vehicle uses the MFA2 platform, which designates C-segment and smaller-sized D-segment vehicles which use a base front-wheel drive layout.

 As of 2023, the EQA is the smallest vehicle in the EQ Series, slotting beneath the D-segment EQB.
 The name "EQA" blends EQ, Mercedes' electric vehicle group, with the letter A, which signifies that the vehicle is the smallest of its class.

 Overview

 Concept

 The EQA was previewed by the EQA Concept which was revealed in September 2017.
 The Concept EQA is not a crossover but a small family hatchback that is 4285 mm long, 1810 mm wide, and 1428 mm tall.
 The EQA concept features dual electric motors for all-wheel drive that produces a combined system output of 268 hp and 368 lbft.